ybedirhanpak/4p-editor/README.md

 # 4P Editor

 This is a VSCode Extension called 4P Editor (Peer-to-peer pair programming Editor) which enables developers to create sessions for pair programming.
+Sessions can be either private or public.
+Public session can be directly joined while private session need a password which is genertated during session creation.
+After running the extension a user needs to open a file which is immediately shared with his paired session partner.
+Every openend file will be handled like this.
+Now every change a user makes on one file in his editor will be shown directly at the other users file.

 This project is implemented in the scope of Boğaziçi University CMPE487 course.